QuickBlox/Documentation/docs/4_android/4_Chat/2_Dialogs.md

 ```

-Also possible to use custom parameters in a dialogs retrieval requests so dialogs can be filtered through custom parameters:
+Also it is possible to use custom parameters in a dialog's retrieval requests to filter them through custom parameters:
 ```java
 QBRequestGetBuilder requestBuilder = new QBRequestGetBuilder();
 requestBuilder.addRule("data[class_name]", QueryRule.EQ, "Advert");